 Explore Mustard Canyon

 A graded gravel road leads through the low, rounded hills of Mustard Canyon, just north of the park visitor center.
 In many years, the spring wildflower display is spectacular on the canyon’s slopes.
 The route also leads to the ruins and displays at the Harmony Borax Works, which dates to the 1880s, when borax was processed here.
-Instead of driving the road, try a modest, roughly 6-mile round-trip bike ride from Furnace Creek Ranch.
-Rent a 24-speed mountain bike by the hour or for the day from Furnace Creek Bike Rentals.
+Instead of driving the road, try a modest, roughly 6-mile round-trip bike ride from The Ranch.

 Munch a Mulligan

 Golfers swear by the big, juicy mulligan burgers at the 19th Hole, the golf course’s veranda-style bar and grill.
 Not only are the burgers delicious but from the veranda, you’ll get views of the Panamint Range beyond the oasis-like course.
-And the 19th Hole has another memorable feature: a drive-up ramp for golf carts.
 Open mid-October through mid-May.
 Hours are 9 a.m.-6 p.m.
 Mon-Fri, 7 a.m.-5 p.m. weekends.
 Information: 760-786-2345